 All sense of time was lost in the amber, as it lived by its own glow only.
 She did not feel the need for sleep and wondered if it was the sweet waters at the base of the world, an effect of the inhuman running, or simple excitement.
 Her eyelids did grow heavy, but it did nothing to affect her spirit; they were merely creaking dilapidated shutters refusing to stay open.

 Eventually they came to the place where Bombi’s slide had first widened out.
 The pill bug could fit no further if they were to take the path she knew.
 She hopped down, much to the bug’s surprise.
-She acted fairly but wisely, breaking the bread into two halves and tossing the larger one away for the bug to chase down the slide.
+She acted fairly but wisely, breaking the bread into two halves and tossing the larger one away for the bug to chase down the slide, which it did by balling up and rolling.
 While it was distracted she squeezed back into the hole she’d shot out of so swiftly before.

 The last leg of her journey was the most difficult because of the extreme angle.
 Bombi had to treat her body like one of the wooden stars that topped the holiday trees: each limb a stiff spoke.
 Only continuous pressure against multiple points of the tunnel allowed her to inch upward.
 The whole time she wished she had Chagrinn’s dashing ability.
 With that, all of it could have been avoided.
 That’s the point though isn’t it?
 He skips the journey to reach a destination that, so far, hasn’t mattered in the slightest.
 He’s got no substance at all.